chermensamec/LeetCode/README.md

-# This show my preparation for Yandex algorithmic interview
+# This repository show my preparation for Yandex algorithmic interview